MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-analytics.md

 Access to Places Analytics is based on membership in a mail-enabled security group.

 > [!NOTE]
 > Adding or removing users should be done through previously created mail-enabled security groups.
 In most cases, adding or removing users should take effect immediately.
-However, for some users and security groups new to the tenant (or those that haven't been active), this might take up to one day.
+However, for some users and security groups new to the tenant (or those who haven't been active), this might take up to one day.

 To provide this user experience we recommend using the following mail-enabled security group:

 - PlacesAnalyticSG

-  This enables additional features and analytics views that help IT admins and RE&F professionals baseline the usage of their spaces and identify opportunities for optimization.
+  This enables additional features and analytics views that help IT admins and RE&F professionals determine the useage baseline for their spaces and identify opportunities for optimization.

 ## Create security groups

 You can create security groups in two ways:

 - Using the [Exchange admin center](/exchange/exchange-admin-center) and the [Exchange admin center in Exchange Server](/exchange/architecture/client-access/exchange-admin-center).
 - Enabling Place Analytics by running the New-DistributionGroup PowerShell cmdlet.
+For more information, see [New-DistributionGroup](/powershell/module/exchange/new-distributiongroup).

 ### Enable Place Analytics to a mail-enabled Security Group